St Mary High School, Jamaica: History

-On a little mound, a little mound which was originally part of the Constantine Lands.
-Then, Mitzi Seaga (née Constantine) lived in a house on that little mound and that house on the mound became St. Mary High.
+On a little mound, which was originally part of the Constantine Lands.
+Then, Mitzi Seaga (née Constantine) lived in a house on that little mound which became St. Mary High.

 The Portals of St. Mary High opened on January 12, 1960 at 8:30 a.m. to 69 pupils (31 boys and 38 girls) and four teachers including the principal, Mr. L. W. Brown, B.Sc.
 Parents and students assembled, anticipating the beginning of the new school term.
 At that time, there were three forms, 1-1, 1-2, and 1-3.
 Currently there are 1,616 students enrolled and 83 teachers.
-The aforementioned house accommodated the three classrooms, the bathrooms and a kitchen, but was converted into an Assembly Hall, a sewing room and a library after the building of new classrooms.
+The aforementioned house accommodated the three classrooms, the bathrooms and a kitchen, but was converted into an assembly hall, a sewing room and a library after the building of new classrooms.
 Presently on that historical site is the music room, the netball, volleyball, and basketball courts and a beautiful garden.

 Expansions did not stop, as a World Bank project extended the "B" Block which housed the Home Economics and Business Departments.
 Since then, three other blocks have been added, with the most recent addition being the Sixth Form block which was relocated and expanded in 2007.

 In 1960, the school began with only five clubs (including the popular Glee Club) and offered nine subjects, including Latin.
 The curriculum now comprises 26 subjects at the CSEC level and 30 units at the CAPE Level.
 The co-curricular activities have also increased to 21.
 During lunch time, students dined under an air of classical music; a tradition that still remains today, but in a more modernistic form.
 A more recent tradition has also been embarked upon: the playing of the National anthem of Jamaica at the beginning of school.

 The House system was introduced in January 1962; two years after the school first opened its doors and the first inter-house sports competition in March 1962.
 The four houses then, Harry, Henry, Stanley, and Whitehorne, competed.
 Harry House won that event.
 Cargill and Clarke Houses were later added.
 Cargill House was named after the second principal, the late Mr. E. U. Cargill and Clarke House after the late track coach, Mr. Douglas Clarke.

 The first Cadet inspection was held in February 1966.
-The Unit has grown over the years and has come to be the most successful in the nation.
+The Unit has grown over the years.

 To date, the school has had five principals: Mr. L. W. Brown, Mr. E. U. Cargill, Mr. P. N. Hamilton, Lt.
 Col. E. V. Johnson and currently Mrs.J.F.
 Sadaar.